CAREERS

 Who Will Thrive in This Role

-● An exceptional writer: This is not a secondary skill — it is the core deliverable of the role.
+An exceptional writer: This is not a secondary skill — it is the core deliverable of the role.
 Social history reports are used in court proceedings, reviewed by judges and attorneys, and contribute directly to legal outcomes.
 The person who succeeds here writes with precision, discipline, and clarity, and consistently produces reports that require minimal revision.
 Candidates with writing samples are strongly encouraged to submit them.

-● Clinically skilled and forensically curious: Has direct experience with justice-involved populations — in a correctional, legal, hospital, or community setting.
+Clinically skilled and forensically curious: Has direct experience with justice-involved populations — in a correctional, legal, hospital, or community setting.
 Understands that forensic work demands a different discipline than therapeutic work, and welcomes that distinction.

-● A thorough and organized investigator: Can gather, organize, and synthesize large volumes of collateral information without losing the thread.
+A thorough and organized investigator: Can gather, organize, and synthesize large volumes of collateral information without losing the thread.
 Understands what is clinically relevant, what is legally significant, and how to document both with economy and precision.

-● Steady in difficult environments: Comfortable conducting clinical interviews in institutional settings — jails, prisons, holding facilities — with clients who may be frightened, hostile, or in crisis.
+Someone steady in difficult environments: Comfortable conducting clinical interviews in institutional settings — jails, prisons, holding facilities — with clients who may be frightened, hostile, or in crisis.
 Does not require optimal conditions to do excellent work.

-● Trauma-informed and culturally responsive: Approaches clients with genuine respect for the complexity of their histories.
+Trauma-informed and culturally responsive: Approaches clients with genuine respect for the complexity of their histories.
 Understands the relationship between poverty, trauma, systemic racism, and involvement in the criminal legal system — and brings that understanding to the work without letting it distort clinical objectivity.

-● Collaborative and professionally humble: Works closely with a supervising psychologist and understands the scope of the social worker's role in a forensic evaluation.
+Collaborative and professionally humble: Works closely with a supervising psychologist and understands the scope of the social worker's role in a forensic evaluation.
 Knows when to ask questions and when to act independently.

-● Mission-aligned: Believes that expert, rigorous evaluation is a form of advocacy — and that justice-involved people deserve the same quality of care and attention as any other client population.
+Mission-aligned: Believes that expert, rigorous evaluation is a form of advocacy — and that justice-involved people deserve the same quality of care and attention as any other client population.

 Qualifications

-Demonstrated excellence in professional writing — candidates are strongly encouraged to submit a writing sample (social history, assessment, or comparable document) with their application Strong organizational skills and the ability to manage multiple active cases simultaneously under court-driven deadlines
+Demonstrated excellence in professional writing — candidates are strongly encouraged to submit a writing sample (social history, assessment, or comparable document) with their application Strong organizational skills and the ability to manage multiple active cases simultaneously under court-driven deadlines.

-Preferred Experience conducting forensic social histories, mitigation investigations, or evaluations in legal contexts Familiarity with CPL Article 730, DVSJA, or EED frameworks Experience in correctional settings, Legal Aid, public defense, or forensic mental health Proficiency in Spanish or another language spoken by GP's client population
+Experience conducting forensic social histories, mitigation investigations, or evaluations in legal contexts.
+Familiarity with CPL Article 730, DVSJA, or EED frameworks.

 Compensation